Year: 2013

 Rehman has been a critic of the controversial laws, which have been widely condemned by rights organization and deemed discriminatory.
 In November, 2010, Rehman submitted a bill to parliament seeking to reform the blasphemy laws and an end to capital punishment.
 Rehman has since faced death threats from Islamist militants.

 Right.
 Gotta kill people who think “blasphemy” laws might need reform (notice she didn’t even say they should be eliminated) and that the state shouldn’t execute people.
-Anti-death people should be made … Read the rest
+Anti-death people should be made dead.

-The petition claims that Pakistan’s ambassador to the US committed a blasphemous act two years ago when she criticized Pakistan’s blasphemy laws in a TV interview.… Read the rest
+The petition claims that Pakistan’s ambassador to the US committed a blasphemous act two years ago when she criticized Pakistan’s blasphemy laws in a TV interview.

-Many science fiction and fantasy readers are disappointed to encounter everyday sexism in a medium that is supposed to offer an escape.… Read the rest
+Many science fiction and fantasy readers are disappointed to encounter everyday sexism in a medium that is supposed to offer an escape.

 Update for you creeps from the mildew pit –

 No it’s not that I think I’m that important, you assholes.
 It’s that you do.
 You’re the ones who act as if I’m pretty much the most important person in the world!
 Along with eight or ten others.
 You’re the ones who monitor my every move every hour and every day.
 You’re the ones who focus a creepy amount of attention on me.
 I don’t think I’m that important at all!
 I don’t think I’m worth that kind of attention – not from people who like me and not from people who hate me.
-No, I don’t think maybe someone will eventually attack me because I’m so important – I think … Read the rest
+No, I don’t think maybe someone will eventually attack me because I’m so important – I think that because you people are so fucking unhinged and obsessive and you keep ratcheting up the hatred.
+I am very small potatoes, yet there you are, staring and frothing and hating.

-Sergei Filin had already received numerous phone threats, and his email and Facebook accounts had been hacked.… Read the rest
+Sergei Filin had already received numerous phone threats, and his email and Facebook accounts had been hacked.

 Ed has a good post on Michael Shermer’s exaggerated outrage at my criticism of him.